-If the unit holder in the private equity fund (i.e. when the beneficiaries of such income) is an entity exempted from tax on capital gains (resident or non-resident) or if it is an entity with no permanent establishment in Portugal to which the income is attributable, the derived income may be exempted from tax in Portugal.
+If the unit holder in the private equity fund (i.e. when the beneficiaries of such income) is an entity exempted from tax on capital gains (resident or non-resident) or if it is an entity with no permanent establishment in Portugal to which the income is attributable the derived income may be exempted from tax in Portugal.

-Neither the 10% or the exemption rule are applicable when the beneficiary/beneficiaries: (i) is an entity which is resident in blacklisted jurisdiction; or (ii) are non-resident entities held, directly or indirectly (more than 25%), by resident entities.
-In this case, the general withholding tax is 35% in the case of blacklisted entities, and 25% in the case of non-resident entities held by resident entities.
+Neither the 10% or the exemption rule are applicable when: (i) the beneficiary is an entity which is resident in a blacklisted jurisdiction; and (ii) when the beneficiaries are non-resident entities held, directly or indirectly (more than 25%), by resident entities.
+The general withholding tax is 35% in the case of blacklisted entities; in other cases, there is 25% CIT withholding tax.